pitiphong-p/CollectionViewShelfLayout/README.md

 ````
 ## Swift 2
 You can use CollectionViewShelfLayout in Swift 2.2 by checking out tag `0.5.5`
-## Swift 4.2
+## Swift 4.0
-You can use CollectionViewShelfLayout in Swift 4.2 (which is currently in Beta) by checking out branch `swift-4.2`
+You can use CollectionViewShelfLayout in Swift 4.0 by checking out tag `0.6.4`

 # Usage
 Set collecion view's layout to an instance of `CollectionViewShelfLayout`.
 Set the layout's properties you want (eg. cellSize).
 You can set its layout both via code or `Storyboard`.